 Sometimes we have to stop and appreciate the efforts of businesses to save energy within their own walls.
 Given how much can be used up by a single office building it can really add up and have a negative impact on the Earth.

 Energy Insights is trying to help with that.
-They are an energy solutions company that help companies to create eco-sustainable plans and systems for their businesses.
+They are an energy solutions company that helps companies to create eco-sustainable plans and systems for their businesses.
 All in a way that helps those companies save money in the process, giving them an extra incentive to make those changes.

 Alternative Apparel is best known for one thing: they use 70% sustainable materials and processes to make their clothing.